Electric power distribution: Generation and transmission

 Electric power begins at a generating station, where the potential difference can be as high as 33,000 volts.
 AC is usually used.
 Users of large amounts of DC power such as some railway electrification systems, telephone exchanges and industrial processes such as aluminium smelting use rectifiers to derive DC from the public AC supply, or may have their own generation systems.
 High-voltage DC can be advantageous for isolating alternating-current systems or controlling the quantity of electricity transmitted.
 For example, Hydro-Québec has a direct-current line which goes from the James Bay region to Boston.

-From the generating station it goes to the generating station's switchyard where a step-up transformer increases the voltage to a level suitable for transmission, from 44 kV to 765 kV.
+From the generating station it goes to the generating station's switchyard where a step-up transformer (Electrical transformers) increases the voltage to a level suitable for transmission, from 44 kV to 765 kV.
 Once in the transmission system, electricity from each generating station is combined with electricity produced elsewhere.
 For alternating-current generators, all generating units connected to a common network must be synchronized, operating at the same frequency within a small tolerance.
 Alternatively, disparate sources can be combined to serve a common load if some external power converter, such as a rotating machine or a direct current converter system is interposed.
 Electricity is consumed as soon as it is produced.
 It is transmitted at a very high speed, close to the speed of light.